ddeka0/xv6_study/README.md

 	(for example https://stackoverflow.com/questions/66390948/make-qemu-on-xv6-riscv-gets-stucked-at-qemu-system-riscv64-command)

-	Now, you can avoid those annoying tool issues by using the docker images provided in this repo.
+	Now, you can avoid those annoying tool issues by using the docker images provided in this repo. use this docker file in your win/linux/mac systems.

 ------------------